Vice Vukov: Biography

 After the first multi-party election in Croatia and the country's independence in 1991, Vukov became a prominent supporter of the opposition Social Democratic Party (SDP).
-He ran several times for a seat in the Croatian Parliament, finally succeeding as an independent candidate on the SDP party ticket in 2003.
+During this time, due to his fallout with President Franjo Tuđman whom he had been close with, Vukov was banned from Croatian Radiotelevision.
+Vukov ran several times for a seat in the Croatian Parliament, finally succeeding as an independent candidate on the SDP party ticket in 2003.

 On 17 November 2005, while descending the stairs in the Parliament building, Vukov slipped and fell, sustaining a serious head injury.
 He was hospitalised and underwent surgery, but fell into a coma shortly afterwards.
 In March 2006, according to his doctors, he was in a persistent vegetative state with no chance of recovery.
 However, in November 2007, Vukov was reported as being conscious at times, aware of his surroundings, and his condition was described as stable.
 He died in Zagreb in September 2008 aged 72.